 You should invest in a trade promotion management (TPM) tool with your very first Sales and Accounting/Finance hires.
 When these hires are made, distribution begins to grow, more promotions become established, and accounting starts to strengthen internal controls - especially as it pertains to validating promotional expenses as each expense directly affects your organization’s cash flow.
-(P.S.- our Pine tier is one of the most affordable offerings in the emerging brand space!)
+(P.S.- our Emerging tier is one of the most affordable offerings in the emerging brand space!)

 We talk to CPG brands every day about alternatives to TPM tools and help guide them to make the best possible decision for trade management.
 The primary alternative brands consider is Microsoft Excel/Google docs.
 While these tools certainly have their place, they simply don’t cut it when it comes to properly managing trade spend.